 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission using a "shelf" registration process.
-Under this shelf process, we may sell any combination of the securities described in this prospectus in one of more offerings up to a total dollar amount of proceeds of \$300,000.
+Under this shelf process, we may sell any combination of the securities described in this prospectus in one of more offerings up to a total dollar amount of proceeds of \$300,000,000.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 That prospectus supplement may include a discussion of any risk factors or other specific considerations applicable to those securities.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-If there is any inconsistency between the information in the prospectus supplement.
-You should read both this prospectus and any prospectus supplement.
-You should read both this prospectus and any prospectus supplement.
-You should information
+If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in the prospectus supplement.
+You should read both this prospectus and any prospectus supplement together with additional information described under the heading "Where You Can Find More Information."